amigavision/amigavision.github.io/ntsc.md

 In 2023, we completely reworked how this is handled, so you no longer have to manually switch to NTSC to get the correct pixel aspect ratio — which has tall pixels at a 5:6 PAR, as demonstrated here in Defender of the Crown.

+In 2024&ndash;2026, we reworked Amiga emulator scaling along with the author of [Amiberry](https://amiberry.com), which culminated in fixing this 30-year old Amiga scaling issue with the release of [AmigaVision 2026.04.16](/2026.04.16) and Amiberry 8.

 All of these align to the 1080p/4K 16:9 pixel grid while having the correct Pixel Aspect Ratio, so you will not get any shimmering or non-integer pixels.

 ---